taaabs/taaabs/README.md

 ## License

 Taaabs is committed to transparency.
-The source code for the Taaabs browser extension is publicly available under the [AGPLv3](https://github.com/taaabs/taaabs/blob/master/packages/web-extension/LICENSE) license at [GitHub](https://github.com/taaabs/taaabs/tree/master/packages/web-extension).
+The source code for the Taaabs browser extension is publicly available under the [AGPLv3](https://github.com/taaabs/taaabs/blob/master/packages/web-extension/LICENSE) license in [`/packages/web-extension`](https://github.com/taaabs/taaabs/tree/master/packages/web-extension).
 Other packages are source-available.
 We encourage community review and contributions.

 ## Acknowledgements